aruneshapk/Hands-On-Git/readme.md

 Starting off

 ## Basics

-Hands On with Git and Github
+### Hands On with Git and Github

-### First Modification

-NO CHANGE CAN BE SEEN IN THE MAIN BRANCH, April 14th, 12pm
+This is just a demo repo that I am using to learn git and use this Hands-On.